-If a graduate student anticipates that an interruption to the program may be required for any reason, it is the student's responsibility to discuss this with the thesis supervisor(s), Graduate Coordinator or department Chair as soon as this becomes apparent so as to initiate the process to request a leave of absence.
+If a graduate student anticipates that an interruption to the program may be required for any reason, it is the student's responsibility to discuss this with the thesis supervisor(s), Graduate Program Coordinator or department Chair as soon as this becomes apparent so as to initiate the process to request a leave of absence.

-Graduate students are required to abide by all policies and procedures of the University, including, but not limited to, all academic regulations detailed in the Academic Calendar.
+Graduate students are required to abide by all policies and procedures of the University, including, but not limited to, all academic regulations detailed in the Academic Calendar, and if applicable, the requirements of collaborative programs, such as the PhD in Educational Studies.